marpple/rune/docs/api/view.md

 `public isRendered(): boolean;`

-`isRendered()` checks whether an HTMLElement has been created inside the View.
-It is useful for distinguishing code that should only run when rendered.
+`isRendered()` checks if an HTMLElement has been created inside the View.
+It's useful for differentiating code that should only run in a rendered state.

 ## renderCount

 `public renderCount: number;`

-It represents the number of times the `template()` function has been executed internally.
-You can use this property to implement deferred rendering by defining the `template()` function to render only parts of the view.
+Counts how many times the `template()` function has been executed internally.
+This property can be utilized to implement lazy rendering by defining the `template()` function to only partially render.

 ## hydrateFromSSR()

 `public hydrateFromSSR(element: HTMLElement): this;`

-This method allows hydrating the View from an already rendered HTMLElement with the same data.
-It is useful for client-side hydration after server-side rendering. ([Tutorial - Solo Component SSR](/tutorial/solo-component-ssr.html))
+Rehydrates a View using the same data that was used to render an HTML-drawn HTMLElement. ([Tutorial - Solo Component SSR](/tutorial/solo-component-ssr.html))

 ```typescript
 // Server Side